polarfire-soc/apps/baremetal_applications/ECC/README.md

 7. Type 4 to perform L2 LIM Memory access
 8. Type 2 to get the updated ECC Fix_count register value.
 The value should be incremented by 1.

 This indicates that the single-bit error is detected and corrected.
+This concludes running the L2 LIM EDAC application on ICICLE Kit.